customerio/customerio-node/README.md

 Both the `siteId` and `apiKey` are **required** in order to create a Basic Authorization header, allowing us to associate the data with your account.

-Your account `region` is not required.
+Your account `region` is optional.
 If you do not specify your region, we assume that your account is based in the US (`RegionUS`).
 If your account is based in the EU and you do not provide the correct region, we'll route requests from the US to `RegionEU` accordingly, however this may cause data to be logged in the US.

 Optionally you can pass `defaults` as an object that will be passed to the underlying request instance.
 A list of the possible options are listed [here](https://github.com/request/request#requestoptions-callback).